12 Top-Rated Things to Do in Juno Beach, FL

 2. See the Turtles at Loggerhead Marinelife Center

-There’s little cuter than a baby turtle.
+There's little cuter than a baby turtle.
 Actually, grown turtles are pretty adorable, too.
 Loggerhead Marinelife Center allows visitors to see both up close.
-A non-profit sea turtle research, rehabilitation, education, and ocean conservation center, this marvelous place is a wonder to behold.
+A non-profit sea turtle research, rehabilitation, education, and ocean conservation center, this marvelous attraction is a wonder to behold.

 Step inside the pastel building to learn all there is to know about endangered sea turtles.
 Inside the front door lies a small museum featuring informative displays about plastic in our oceans and a guide to the various species of sea turtles found in Florida.
 If you're lucky, you may be able to watch a hatchling release or see large turtles being fed.

 An outdoor sea turtle hospital houses creatures that are currently being rehabilitated.
 Visitors can see into their tanks and read signs posted nearby detailing the patient's story.
 Book a guided tour to learn more about each turtle's condition and the events that brought them to the center.